-Figure 3-7.
+Figure 3-2.
 Connecting the cables

-- 1 LAN cable from PC to hub/router: If your LAN cable from PC has been connected to the Cable/ADSL modem, please re-connect it to the LAN port of your hub/router. - 2 LAN cable from NVR (Network Video Recorder) to hub/router: Use the bundled RJ-45 LAN cable to connect the LAN port of the NVR to the LAN port of your hub/router. - 3 Power: Attach the power adapter to the NVR's power connector located at its rear panel.
-Then connect the power plug to a power outlet, and power on the NVR.
+1 LAN cable from PC to hub/router: If your LAN cable from PC has been connected to the Cable/ADSL modem, please re-connect it to the LAN port of your hub/router.

+2 LAN cable from NVR to hub/router: Use the bundled RJ-45 LAN cable to connect the 2nd LAN port of the NVR to the LAN port of your hub/router.
+LAN port 1 is only to be used when LAN port 2 physically fails and only supports DHCP mode.

+3 Power: Attach the Power adapter to the NVR's power connector located at its rear panel.
+Then connect the power plug to a power outlet.